 Membership in the FPCA is only $30 per household.
 The FPCA is entirely run by volunteers who are residents just like you.
 That means every dollar is used to directly benefit our neighborhood.

-We are dedicated to transparency and publish our Treasurer’s Report every month in this newsletter.
-Our volunteer treasurer also provides an update at every FPCA monthly meeting (I invite you to join us for our October meeting).
+We are dedicated to transparency and publish our Treasurer’s Report every month in The Forester newsletter.
+Our volunteer treasurer also provides an update at every FPCA monthly meeting (I invite you to join us for our next meeting).